Under Stairs Closet Storage – The Reveal

 I love the pop of unexpected color it ads to an otherwise everyday closet.

-One more unique touch
+Quote wall art for one more unique touch

 Finally, since this is where my kids go just before they leave for the day, I wanted to create a sort of street art style wall decal.